MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 Clients advertise their support of this extension by sending the new_preffered_address (0xff0969d85c) transport parameter {{Section 7.4 of QUIC-TRANSPORT}}.
+Sending this transport parameter signals to the server that the client understands the NEW_PREFERRED_ADDRESS frame.

-Servers do not need to send this transport parameter.
-Receiving this transport parameter signals to the server that the client understands the New Preferred Address frame.
+Servers MUST NOT send this transport parameter.
+A client that supports this extension and receives this transport parameter MUST abort the connection with a TRANSPORT_PARAMETER_ERROR.

 # New Preferred Address Frame